lnxjedi/gopherbot/doc/DevNotes.md

 ### Wishlist
 These items aren't required for release, but desired soonish
+- TODO: (maybe later) clean up IncomingMessage / botContext struct to eliminate dupes from the ConnectorMessage
+- TODO: (f) skip to final (failed) task for history; may need to modify Section history breaks for non-primary pipeline tasks
 - TODO: Add tests that check behavior of UserRoster / attributes, user w/ no username, etc.
 - TODO: Add admin "monitor \<channel\>" / "stop monitoring" to DM admin with all messages to a channel similar to debug, for use in plugin devel & troubleshooting
 - TODO: Update 'Starting job xxxx' message to include arguments; e.g. 'Starting job localtrusted github.com/lnxjedi/gopherbot master'